onion2k/decks/README.md

 TODO:

 * Improve the UI.
-Make it easier to create playlists
+Make it easier to create playlists (music.youtube.com style?)
 * New track component with progress bar
 * Make it responsive.. tape on mobile?
+* Add storybook